 Link Issues in VCS Commits

 Software development teams often apply changes to the application code in response to an issue.
 These updates are usually applied in a version control system, or VCS.
 When you commit code to a VCS repository, you have the option to write a commit message that explains what you changed and why.

-If your YouTrack server is integrated with a VCS repository, you can reference issues in your VCS commit comments.
+If your YouTrack server is integrated with a VCS repository, you can reference issues in your commit messages or in the branch names.
 These references are transformed into links that point from the repository, build, or commit to the issue in YouTrack.
 This feature is supported by the following integrations:

 When your YouTrack server is integrated with TeamCity, you can reference issues when you commit changes to the version control system that is attached to your build server.
 To reference an issue, simply mention the issue ID in your comment.
 For example,